maxjn/taypo/README.md

 gulp
 ```

-after running gulp 'build files' will be created in assets/dist.
+after running gulp dist folder will be created which contains js and css files.

-3. Import Field Groups into ACF Plugin fron 'acf-json' folder
+3. Install ACF

-4. Activeate the template in your wordpress site
+4. Activeate the template

+5. Sync acf-json

 ### Building